Metrakit/eddy-malou-lorem-ipsum/readme.md

 ![Demo](http://labs.jordane.net/img/demo-eddy-malou-lorem-ipsum.gif)

-## You have 3 ways to use this plugin :
+## You have 4 ways to use this plugin :

 1. Auto-completion : type `malou` or `malou-xs` or `malou-sm` or `malou-md` or `malou-lg` then press the `TAB` key.
 2. Just press the shorcut `Alt+Shift+M` and it's work
+3. You can use the menu : `Edit->Text->EddyMalou LoremIpsum`
-3. Or finally, you can use the menu : `Edit->Text->EddyMalou LoremIpsum`
+4. Or finally, you can the right click then use the contextual menu and choose `EddyMalou LoremIpsum`

 ## Install